lbodlev888/govpn/README.md

 - ML-KEM-768 ciphertext is fixed at **1088 bytes**; shared secret is **32 bytes**.
 - ChaCha20-Poly1305: **32-byte key**, **12-byte nonce**, **16-byte tag**.
 - HKDF salt: empty (nil).
-HKDF info string: the caller's version string (the reference CLI uses `"ownvpn0.0.4"`, literal ASCII, no trailing newline).
-Output length: 32 bytes.
+HKDF info string: `"c2s"` for the client→server key and `"s2c"` for the server→client key (literal ASCII, no trailing newline).
+Output length: 32 bytes each.
+- The 12-byte data nonce is a **64-bit big-endian counter** in bytes 0..7, with bytes 8..11
+  set to zero.
+It starts at 1 each session and increments by one per packet, per direction.

 ### ClientHello (0x01)